jkurthoconnor/language-specific-problems/assess109/review_easy_1.md

 famous_words = "seven years ago..."
 addition = 'Four score and '

+addition + famous_words
+complete = addition + famous_words
 famous_words.insert(0, addition)
-addition + famous_words

 ````
-There's an important difference between the two approaches.
-While both return 'Four score and seven years ago...', calling `insert` actually modifies the string, so it is returning the modified string; Using `+` to concatenate two strings leaves each string as it was.
+There's an important difference between the three approaches.
+While all return 'Four score and seven years ago...', calling `insert` actually modifies the string, so it is returning the modified string; Using `+` to concatenate two strings leaves each string as it was, and assigning `complete` to the concatenation of `addition` and `famous_words` creates a new string, but leaves the original strings as they were.

 #### Q 7.
 Fun with gsub: